Conditions Screened By State

 - The financial costs of screening

 - The frequency of the disorder in the state

-- The availability of treatments for each condition
+- The availability of treatments and follow-up for each condition

 - The funding sources for the newborn screening program

 To encourage uniform and comprehensive newborn screening throughout the United States, the Health Resources and Services Administration (HRSA) issued a report that recommended screening for 35 specific conditions, also known as the "core panel" or "uniform panel".
 However, these recommendations are meant for guidance and states are not required by law to screen for this uniform panel.
 For more information on the recommended uniform screening panel, visit our find a condition page.

 If you're concerned about whether your infant was screened for certain conditions, ask your child's doctor for information about which tests were done and whether further tests are recommended.